Green That Life

 Check your GTL’s Recycling Resources page and your municipality’s website for recycling guidelines specific to your town.
 For a comprehensive look into why, how, and where to donate/recycle, see my post on Green Cleaning.

-Before You Leave the House, Don’t Forget …
+Before You Leave The House, Don’t Forget …

 Ditch the disposables and bring your reusable bag.